ElektraInitiative/PermaplanT/doc/decisions/auth.md

 therefore requires implementing an identity provider in PermaplanT.
 Alternatively to developing an identity provider a servive like [keycloak](https://www.keycloak.org/) can be used.

+## Further Notes
+There was an attempt to implement OIDC in nextcloud/server but the issue lost traction and was finally not merged because of missing integration tests (https://github.com/nextcloud/server/pull/12567)